scoconno/scoconno.github.io/mind/identity/notes.md

 Leibniz’ Law:
 : If A and B are identical, then whatever properties A has B must have too, and *vice versa*.

 Consider Superman and Clark Kent.
 Since they are identical, Leibniz' Law tells us that any feature of Clark Kent is also a feature of Superman, and *vice versa*.
-So, if Clark Kent is wearing classes, so too is Superman.
+So, if Clark Kent is wearing glasses, so too is Superman.
 If Superman is flying, so too is Clark Kent.
 Leibniz's Law says simply that numerically identical things have exactly the same features.

 Leibniz's Law is really helpful for adjudicating questions of identity.
 Identical things must have the same properties.
 So, if A and B have different properties, they cannot be numerically identical.
-If, for instance, Jekyll and Hyde have different features, they are numerically distinct persons (residing in the same body).
+If, for instance, Jekyll and Hyde have different properties, they are numerically distinct persons (residing in the same body).

-Leibniz's Law also tells us that if a mental state is identical to a brain state, then the states will have exactly the same properties.
+Leibniz's Law tells us that if a mental state is identical to a brain state, then the states will have exactly the same properties.
 Conversely, if they have different properties, they are numerically distinct.
 In other words, if the mind-brain identity theory is correct, then Leibniz Law requires the following:

 + If mental state A and brain state B are numerically identical, then A and B have exactly the same properties.

 If, on the other hand, A and B vary in even one property, then A and B are not numerically identical.
-In order, then, to decide whether mental state are identical to brain states, we can investigate whether properties of the one are always properties of the other.
+In order, then, to decide whether mental states are identical to brain states, we can investigate whether properties of the one are always properties of the other.
 There are at least some properties where this does not seem to hold.

 ### Property 1: mental states are such that I can be certain of them

 We have direct and private access of our mental states; I can easily and reliably know when I am in a pain state---it feels really sore!
-I can also easily reliably know when I am having an experience as of a red bicycle--there is an image of a red bicycle before me (even though I might be dreaming, hallucinating, etc.) It seems that our mental states are such that we can be certain that we are in them.
+I can also reliably know when I am having an experience as of a red bicycle--there is an image of a red bicycle before me (even though I might be dreaming, hallucinating, etc.) It seems that our mental states are such that we can be certain that we are in them.
 But this is not a property of brain states.
 I have no idea what is happening in my brain right now.
 Do you?
 What neurons are firing as you read this page?
 What is their characteristic pattern?
 This is something that neuroscientists can now discover with the help of sophisticated machines, but people knew the contents of their mind well before they knew anything about brains or neurons.
 So, the argument against the mind-brain identity theory is this:

 1. I can be certain of my mental states (e.g., pain).
 2. I cannot be certain of my brain states.